Retraction of biomedical publications with Tunisian affiliation: causes, characteristics, and legislation regarding breaches of scientific integrity

 &Corresponding author

 Introduction: breaches of research integrity have risen during these years.
 Tunisia´s stance regarding scientific integrity remains unknown.
-The aim of our study was to identify the reasons for retraction of Tunisia-affiliated publications in the biomedical field, to describe the characteristics of these retractions, and to assess the position of Tunisian legislation regarding breaches of research integrity.
+The aim of our study was to identify the reasons for the retraction of Tunisia-affiliated publications in the biomedical field, to describe the characteristics of these retractions, and to assess the position of Tunisian legislation regarding breaches of research integrity.

 Methods: I compiled up to November 3rd, 2023, and retracted biomedical papers using the PubMed and Retraction Watch databases.
 For each eligible retracted article, a descriptive study of the collected variables was carried out.
 These included the reasons for retraction, characteristics related to the article, authors, and journal.